Skip to main content

 About

-Disciples: Domination is a single player role playing game with a fantasy theme.
+Disciples: Domination is a single player tactical role playing game with fantasy, dark fantasy and violence themes.
 It was developed by Artefacts Studio and was released on February 12, 2026.
 It received mostly positive reviews from both critics and players.

 Rule through the chaos!
 Fifteen years after Avyanna freed Nevendaar from the tyrannical grip of the gods, Disciples: Domination returns you to a realm hanging in the balance.
 In this dark fantasy strategy RPG with turn-based combat, take your place on Queen Avyanna’s throne – and attempt to hold together a crumbling kingdom.
 The fire of doubt burns scorching within her, sparked by the crushing we…